kerolselamir/kerolselamir/README.md

   </p>
 <h3 align="center">Frontend Developer | React</h3>

-I'm a Frontend Developer with experience in Angular and React.
+I'm a Frontend Developer with experience in  React.
 I have a passion for creating modern and engaging web applications that meet the needs of clients and end-users.
 I prioritize clean and maintainable code that is easy to read and understand, and am committed to delivering high-quality code that meets project deadlines and exceeds client expectations.

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500" height="400">